 Synth and sample engines polyphonic

 I received my Sequential Prophet X on January 31, 2020.
 Fast, painless, and a great price from Sweetwater.
 I was set to get it in 2019, then Dave Smith said a new synth “hopefully will be out in September-ish” [2019, video minute 14:40] with no other details.
 I wanted to see what this new synth is, before making another Sequential investment.
-September turned out to be too optimistic, and at the mid-January 2020 NAMM show, Sequential announced the Pro 3 which is on my 2020 buy list now, and so I got the Prophet X.
+September turned out to be too optimistic, and at the mid-January 2020 NAMM show, Sequential announced the Pro 3 which I have also since purchased after the Prophet X.

 I’m trying and failing to stop buying synths until they are out for a year for some firmware maturity, and especially for hardware maturity.
 The Prophet X is in prime time now however on both counts in my opinion.